Types of Training Funded

 U.S. personnel continue to provide air and missile defense training in Germany.
 SAG-U reported continued improvement of Ukrainian air defense capability to levels beyond any other point in the war.
 SAG-U attributed high intercept rates during Russia’s air attacks in November 2024 to the equipment and training the Ukrainians have received.

-Logistics and Maintenance
+Maintenance

 What's New in the Latest Report?